Unsupervised Deep Video Denoising: Introduction

-Here, we examine the mechanisms learned by CNNs trained for video denoising, by analyzing the gradient of their output with respect to their input.
-Analysis of this local linear approximation of the denoising map shows that both supervised and unsupervised CNNs perform spatio-temporal adaptive filtering, which is aligned with object motion.
+We show that UDVD is competitive with the current supervised state-of-the-art on standard benchmarks, despite not having access to ground-truth clean videos during training (see Figure~\ref{fig:comparison}).
+Moreover, when combined with aggressive data augmentation and early stopping, it can produce high-quality denoising even when trained exclusively on a single \emph{brief} noisy video sequence (as few as 30 frames), outperforming unsupervised video denoising techniques (e.g. F2F\cite{f2f} and MF2F~\cite{mf2f}) which are pre-trained with supervision.
+Finally, methods based on pre-training are not suitable for imaging applications where clean data is unavailable.
+In contrast, we demonstrate that UDVD can effectively denoise three different real-world datasets: raw videos from surveillance cameras, fluorescence-microscopy videos of cells, and electron-microscopy videos of catalytic nanoparticles.

+The state-of-the-art performance of UDVD is unexpected.
+Nearly all existing approaches to video denoising~\cite{liu2010high, arias2018video, buades2016patch, vbm4d}, including those based on deep CNNs~\cite{dvdnet, xue2019video, f2f, F2F_extension, Yu_2020_CVPR_Workshops}, use estimates of optical flow to adaptively compensate for the motion of objects in the video.
+Conventional wisdom suggest that ignoring such motion should lead to denoising results in which moving content is blurred.
+Contrary to this intuition, UDVD and some recent state-of-the-art supervised methods for video denoising~\cite{fastdvdnet, vnlnet, videnn} yield excellent empirical performance without explicit estimation of optical flow. \emph{How can is this achieved?} We use a gradient-based analysis to show that both UDVD and supervised CNNs perform spatio-temporal \textit{adaptive} filtering, which is aligned with underlying motion.
 Thus, these CNNs are \emph{automatically performing implicit motion compensation}.
-In addition, we demonstrate that it is possible to estimate optical flow accurately from the network gradients, even though the networks are not provided with any explicit optical flow constraints in their architecture, their objective functions, or their training data.
+To quantify this, we demonstrate that it is possible to estimate optical flow accurately from the network gradients, even though the network architectures are not designed to account for optical flow, and the models receive no optical-flow information during training.

+\textbf{Our Contributions}: \begin{itemize}[leftmargin=*] \item A novel blind-spot architecture/objective for unsupervised video denoising, which achieves performance competitive with state-of-the-art supervised methods. \item A training paradigm using aggressive data augmentation (time and space reversal) and early stopping to achieve state-of-the-art performance from training \emph{on a single brief noisy video}. \item A demonstration of our method's effectiveness in denoising real-world electron and fluorescence microscopy data, as well as raw videos.
+Unlike most existing methods for unsupervised video denoising, our proposed method does not require pre-training, which is key in real-world imaging applications. \item An analysis of the denoising mechanism learned by UDVD, demonstrating that it performs implicit motion compensation even though it is only trained for denoising.
+We apply the analysis to supervised networks, showing that the same conclusion holds. \end{itemize}